hoangduytran/blender-manual/manual/extensions/index.rst

 Third party extension sites
 ===========================

-Third party sites that wish to support extensions in Blender can do so by two ways:
+Third party sites that wish to support extensions in Blender can do so in two ways:

   1. Fork the entire `Extensions Website <https://projects.blender.org/infrastructure/extensions-website>`__ as a start point; or
   2. Host a JSON file listing all the packages of your repository.